 - To rewind, enter: “TV rewind” – “Tell Harmony to rewind”

-- To fast forward, enter “TV fast forward” – “Tell Harmony to forward”
+- To fast forward, enter “TV fast forward” – “Ask Harmony to fast forward”

 - To turn the volume down, enter “TV volume down” – “Tell Harmony to decrease the volume”